top of page

 Jillian Gehman, Crew Member

-Jillian is originally from Pennsylvania, but found how much she love hands on, physically demanding work on an environmental restoration crew in California.
-From there she moved to Colorado to work for the Rocky Mountain Conservancy for two seasons, on their backcountry trail crew.
-She spent the last two years exploring Colorado and other job fields, but Jillian’s at her peak happiness on trail alongside other crew members!
-She’s stoked to get back in it!
-If she’s not working on trail, Jillian’s biking or camping.
-She also enjoys climbing, although she’s subpar at it.
-And once snow hits the ground she’s happy to have a day or two or thirty snowboarding!
+This will be Jillian's second season as a trail crew member with Alaska Trails.
+She's originally from Pennsylvania, but found how much she loves hands on, physically demanding work on an environmental restoration crew in California.
+From there, Jillian moved to Colorado to work for the Rocky Mountain Conservancy for two seasons on their backcountry trail crew.
+She then spent two years exploring Colorado and other job fields, but is at her peak happiness on trail alongside other crew members!
+She's stoked to be returning to Alaska this summer!

 Corvin Bookey.jpg